if-scientific/RFSwitchChassisExampleScripts/README.md

 # RFSwitchChassisVisaDemo
 This repository houses example python scripts to show how to connect to the RFSwitchChassis through Visa.

+You will need to install python, pyvisa-py, as well as the needed visa libraries for your operating system.

+The VISA instrument address will be "TCPIP::**DEVICE_IP_ADDRESS**::9000::SOCKET."

+**Please make sure to indicate that the read and write termination characters are set to '\n'**

 # Commands
 There are 7 main commands that can be sent to the device.